ivan-guerra/programmador.com/content/posts/huffman-coding.md

 }
 ```

-The header code above solves the two problems we encountered earlier when
-thinking about decompression: how to reconstruct the tree and how many
+`WriteHeader()` solves the problems encountered earlier: how to reconstruct the
-characters were in the uncompressed file.
-Using the frequency table parsed from
+tree and how many characters were in the uncompressed file.
+Using the frequency
-a compressed file's header, we can run our `BuildEncodingTree()` routine just as
+table parsed from a compressed file's header, you can run the
-before.
-A quick sum of the frequencies in the `char_freqs_` maps reveals how
+`BuildEncodingTree()` routine just as before.
+A quick sum of the frequencies in
-many characters were in the original input.
+the `char_freqs_` maps reveals how many characters were in the original input.

 ## Decoding Data

-I broke my implementation of the `Decompression()` routine into three seperate
+You can decompose the `Decompression()` routine into three separate parts:
-parts:

 1. Reading the header.
 2. Building the encoding tree.
 3. Decoding the input bit stream.

-We already looked at how to write the header.
+You already have a routine to write the header.
 The function that reads the
-header in is nearly identical just replace stream writes with reads.
-Once we
+header in is nearly identical.
+Just replace stream writes with reads.
+Once you
-read the header, building the encoding tree is as simple as calling our
+read the header, building the encoding tree requires calling
-`BuildEncodingTree()` routine.
-Decoding the bit stream is the only new thing
+`BuildEncodingTree()`.
+Decoding the bit stream is the only new thing here.
-here.

-We already described the algorithm for decoding the bit stream
-[earlier](#decompression).
 Here's the code that implements the concept:

 ```cpp
 void HuffmanCoding::DecodeStream(const std::vector<bool>& bitstream,